Russia has allegedly hit the US with an unprecedented malware attack: Here's what you need to know

 On Saturday, President Donald Trump floated on Twitter the idea that China might be behind the attack.
 Trump, who didn't provide evidence to support the suggestion of Chinese involvement, tagged Secretary of State Mike Pompeo, who had earlier said in a radio interview that "we can say pretty clearly that it was the Russians that engaged in this activity."

-On Thursday, Politico reported that systems at the Department of Energy and the National Nuclear Security Administration were also affected.
-Also on Thursday, Microsoft said it had identified more than 40 customers that were targeted in the hack.
+On Thursday, Microsoft said it had identified more than 40 customers that were targeted in the hack.
 More information is likely to emerge about the hack and its aftermath.
 Here's what you need to know about the SolarWinds hack:

 How did hackers sneak malware into a software update?